-- How long have the Parks been established and how long under the current management?
+- When did West Dorset Leisure Holidays begin?
+And how long have the holiday parks been under the current management?

 - Is there an annual pitch fee, or is it a one off payment?